kornelillyes/EDM/README.md

 I have simulated the phase shifted resonant tank circuits in Multisim and the results seem promising, with tweaking the component parameters this can be a workable design.

-According to the SPICE simulation of course, which could mean anything and nothing in real life.
-But the authors of the Chinese paper made it work allegedly.
+According to the SPICE simulation of course, which could mean anything and nothing in real life, but then again, the authors of the Chinese paper made it work.

 ![image](https://github.com/kornelillyes/EDM/assets/165934960/7f1666ab-f88e-4d8c-9c58-7e05f11a3f01)